masudbayu/operationcommandcenter-test/README.md

 Question-Three:

-Please create ansible (playbook) for push housekeeping script (Number one question) to many server !
+Please create ansible (playbook) for push housekeeping script (Question number one) to many server !

 =================================================